Michele Cappellari Python Programs

 2. The Levenberg-Marquardt (LM) method.

-It is designed for situations where the user function is complex and computationally expensive compared to the small quadratic subproblem, CapFit generally outperforms the best unconstrained or bound-constrained least-squares algorithms in terms of robustness and number of function evaluations (Figure 8).
+CapFit can be described as a Levenberg-Marquardt algorithm with constraints (which include simple bounds as a special case).
+It is designed for situations where the user function is complex and computationally expensive compared to the small quadratic subproblem.
+CapFit generally outperforms the best unconstrained or bound-constrained least-squares algorithms in terms of robustness and number of function evaluations (Figure 8).
 Additionally, it supports more general constraints.

-5.1 The CapFit PIC package in Python PIC
+5.2 The CapFit package in Python

-The pure-Python CapFit package is on the Python Package Index (PyPI).
+The pure-Python CapFit package is on the Python Package Index PyPI.

 How to install: Use pip install capfit.
 Without write access to the global site-packages directory, use pip install --user capfit.